sqlxpert/lights-off-aws/README.md

       exceptions that _definitely_ require attention.
     - Otherwise, they _possibly_ require attention.
       <details>
-        <summary>Why the uncertainty?</summary>
+        <summary>Why the ambiguity?</summary>
       The state of an AWS resource might change between the "Find" and "Do" steps; this sequence is fundamentally non-atomic.
 An operation might also be repeated due to queue message delivery logic; operations are idempotent.
-If a state change is favorable or an operation is repeated, Lights Off logs HTTPS success responses or expected exceptions (depending on the AWS service) at the `INFO` level.
-For _RDS database instance_ start/stop operations, however, Lights Off logs expected exceptions at the `ERROR` level because it cannot tell whether they represenet harmless repetition or actual errors.
+If a state change is favorable or an operation is repeated, Lights Off logs HTTPS success responses or expected exceptions (depending on the AWS service) at the INFO level.
+For RDS database instance start/stop operations, however, Lights Off logs expected exceptions at the ERROR level because it cannot tell whether they represenet harmless repetition or actual errors.
       </details>
 - Check the `ErrorQueue`